colinkiama/vala-gtk4-text-formatting-demo/README.md

 $ build/text_formatting
 ```

-## How to store my formatted text data
+## How to store/load formatted text data

 You can retrieve the text using the `text` field in `Gtk.TextBuffer` or with `get_text()` however
 the formatting is stored in the text buffer's tag table.
 Here's a block of code you can use to get the data you need